edaword/3d-aim-trainer/README.md

 # 3d-aim-trainer
- aim trainer in java with openGL for ICS4U final project
+ aim trainer in java with jMonkeyEngine for ICS4U final project